Ball hockey: Equipment

 The ball used is a specially designed one for ball hockey and street hockey.
 The International Street and Ball Hockey Federation, the worldwide governing body of official street hockey tournaments and leagues, officially recognizes two types of ball for play: a hard (Pro) version for adult warm climate play and a soft version for non-summer play and younger youth age groups.
 At the highest levels of ball hockey, teams use a hard, orange, small, round, and smooth orange/reddish ball 3 inches in diameter.
 This allows for players to make the ball curve by over/under exaggerating a windup and follow through on their shots.
 Several ball manufacturers now market the balls with the temperature range the ball was designed for on the packaging itself.
-Although there is no certified industry standard for the balls since no street hockey standards organization exists, all hockey ball manufacturers sell their balls according to the following temperature range: red/orange = hot/warm above 60 degrees (15 C), pink = cool - between 40-60 degrees (4.5-15 C)yellow = cold - below 40 degrees (4.5 C).
+Although there is no certified industry standard for the balls since no street hockey standards organization exists, all hockey ball manufacturers sell their balls according to the following temperature range: red/orange = hot/warm above 60 degrees (15 C), pink = cool - between 40 and 60 degrees (4.5-15 C)yellow = cold - below 40 degrees (4.5 C).

 In most non-international tournaments, the following equipment requirements are instituted for the runners: